ttbs1/NLW/README.md

 # NLW
 This is a repository for the event "Next Level Week" powered by RocketSeat.
-I'll be participating in the Ignite lane and here will be the server, web and mobile deploys for it's application named "find your duo!".
+I'll be participating in the Ignite lane and here will be the server, web and mobile deploys for it's application named "find your duo!"

+After the classes period, I decided to work on new funcionalites to this project, so they will be implemented according to my free time, for studying purposes, and will be shared here

 ### TODO LIST BY ROCKETSEAT TEAM - Suggested follow ups